Three study habits to take from school to university

 • Reading and writing learners can benefit from making detailed notes and rewriting them to revise.

 Think about when you do your best studying at home and optimise your day to be free to study then.
 It might be always in the morning when you’re by yourself, or at the kitchen table, or when you’re listening to music.
-It’s good to make a study space in your house that you’ll use for focusing and keep it separate from the areas you relax in, like the bed or couch.

-Applying this tip to uni life
+Applying this study tip to uni life

-Story: Hilary Jones
+Story: Hilary Jones and Jacob Johnston

 aboriginal flag